-Note that it is infeasible to obtain the true value of the RPP because the data are generated based on models (4.1)-(4.2), while the stratified quantile regression models (2.4)-(2.5) are considered to obtain the RPP.
-Alternatively, we can generate a sufficiently large number of subjects (e.g., n = 1,000,000), and evaluate the true RPP without imposing any structure between the bivariate response variable at time 18 and the predictors at time 10.
+We remark that the true value of RPP is infeasible to be obtained because data are generated based on models (4.1)-(4.2) while the stratified quantile regression models (2.4)-(2.5) are considered to obtain the RPP.
+Alternatively we generate a sufficiently large number of subjects (e.g. n = 1,000,000) and evaluate the true RPP without imposing any structure between the bivariate response variable at time 18 and predictors at time 10.

-Figure 3 displays the unstructured RPP curves and the average, 2.5% percentiles, and 97.5% percentiles of the estimated RPP curves.
-The figure shows that the average of the estimated RPP curves by the proposed method is quite close to the unstructured RPP curves.
-Moreover, the variation of the estimated RPP curves is reasonably small, even though a smaller longitudinal data sample is used relative to the NGHS data.
-Therefore, these simulation results validate that the proposed estimator of the RPP is consistent, and that the estimated RPPs for analyzing the NGHS data are reliable.
+Figure 2 displays the unstructured RPP curves and the average, 2.5% percentiles and 97.5% percentiles of the estimated RPP curves.
+It can be shown that the average of the estimated RPP curves by the proposed method is quite close to the unstructured RPP curves.
+Moreover, the variation of estimated RPP curves is reasonably small even though relatively smaller longitudinal data is used compared to the NGHS data.
+Therefore, these simulation results validate that the proposed estimator of the RPP is consistent and that the estimated RPPs for analyzing NGHS data are reliable.